-- Of all the parks we’ve visited, we noticed that this one has by far the largest presence of volunteers and employees around to answer questions and oversee visitors.
-Feel free to ask them as many questions as you want about the park and its history!
+- Of all the parks we’ve visited, we noticed that this one has the largest presence of volunteers and employees around to answer questions and oversee visitors.
+Feel free to ask them as many questions as possible about the park and its history!
 But also listen to volunteers’ warnings about following the signs.

 - And finally, as with any outdoor area, always pack out what you pack in and leave no trace.

 Read More: Colorful Fall Hikes in North Carolina (+ 20 Beautiful Places to Explore!)

 How to Reach the Chimney Rock

 Now that we’ve shared how to reach the parking lot and stay safe, here’s exactly how to reach the Chimney Rock.

 There are multiple ways to reach the top of the Chimney Rock, with the easiest way being simply taking the elevator up from the Chimney Rock Access.

 For those of you looking for little to no walking, this is perfect as you only have a short walk through the gift shop and across the walkway connecting you to the Rock.

 If you prefer to hike to the top, there are two popular options:

 - The Outcroppings Trail begins from the parking lot near the elevator and comprises about 500 steps to the top of the Rock.
 It’s a workout, but the vantage points along the way are worth it!